 How to Grow Broccoli

-For a spring crop, look to sow seeds indoors, in a greenhouse, in a polytunnel, or in a cold-frame two or three weeks ahead of the last expected frost date.
+When growing broccoli in the spring, look to sow seeds indoors, in a greenhouse, polytunnel, or in a cold-frame two or three weeks ahead of the last expected frost date.

 For an autumn or early winter crop, look to sow seed 85 days before the expected or typical date of a first frost.